 CSU COUNSELING CENTER CLINICAL STAFF

-Dr. Jan Wheaton Psychologist, Counseling Center Associate Director: Ph.D. in Counseling Psychology from Iowa State University, 1984
+Dr. Katharine Oh, Psychologist, Director: Ph.D. in Counseling Psychology from the University of Kentucky, 2010

 Interests include cross-cultural psychology, gay/lesbian/bisexual/transgender concerns, AIDS prevention, stress management/relaxation training, and men’s issues.
-He facilitates the LGBT Student Support Hour and a men’s group.
+He facilitates the Trans Student Support and LGBTQIA Student Support Hour.

 Dr. Paula Mickens-English Psychologist, Practicum Coordinator: Ph.D. in Counseling Psychology from Kent State University, 1996